 In order to ensure that our game resonates with our audience, we took a user-centric approach of conducting playtest sessions with continuing care workers.
-The resulting feedback led to some UI changes which greatly improved the player experience.
-For example, the original design of the game is to have the tasks inside the game automatically complete each day.
-We learned from the feedback that players actually derived more engagement inside the game when they can check the tasks off by tapping on the screen.
+The resulting feedback led to user interface changes that greatly improved the player experience.
+For example, the original design of the game included tasks inside the game that automatically complete each day.
+We learned from the feedback that players actually derived more engagement inside the game when they can manually check the tasks off by tapping on the screen.

 Raccoopack Media launched Bear In Mind on Google Play and the Apple App Store, with the purpose of helping continuing care workers learn stress management techniques in a fun an interactive way.